iyobo/amala/README.md

 #### @Ctx()

 Injects the whole koa context.
-For a more descriptive endpoint handler/action, avoid doing this if you can.
+For a more descriptive endpoint handler/endpoint, avoid doing this if you can.
 Opt for more specific injections.

-## How to programmatically access controller actions
+## How to programmatically access controller endpoints

 ```typescript
 import { getControllers } from "amala";